abhi-cloud/SoC_GesturesFor3DSpace/Practice/opencv/README.md

 All the implementation python files are in this repo.
 I have also created a folder which contains some photos/videos of implementation.

 P.S.
-The code expects the image and video(included in an another folder in this repo) referred in it, to be in same directory!! :P
+The I haven't used Jupyter notebooks for OpenCV practice, as I started it before the mentee selection and had no information before about using it.
+For other libraries I will be using Jupyter Notebooks.